 Q: What is University College?

 A: KSU’s University College is one of twelve degree-granting academic colleges.
-It is composed of three academic departments and serves as the academic home for the Center for Student Leadership.
-The college also is home to the Advising Office for New, Exploratory, and Students in Transition (the NEST) and Orientation and Transition Programs.
+It is composed of three academic departments.
+The college also is home to University College Advising Services, the SMART Center, English as a Second Language Center, Supplemental Instruction, Thrive, Achieve Atlanta

 Q: Why is it named University College?

 A: The name actually originated at Ohio University in 1935, when that institution created a distinct academic college for first-year students.
 All entering students were required to be affiliated with University College before transitioning to a discipline-based college in their sophomore year.
 There are dozens of academic colleges named University College across the country, but they are as unique as the institutions where they are housed.
 An overwhelming majority continue to focus on entering students and academic support.

 A: President Emeritus Betty Siegel and then Vice President for Academic Affairs Lendley Black created University College in 2004, following the completion of the Foundations of Excellence in the First Year of College self-study.
 Originally, the college housed only the Department of University Studies (the Department of Leadership and Integrative Studies), which split into two departments in 2007.
 University College began offering a custom-designed bachelor’s degree in 2005.